 So far we’ve looked at what the U.S. central bank may do.
 But what does Canada have to do with it?

 There’s an old adage that when America sneezes, Canada catches a cold.
 But in the financial context, a better saying might be: “Where the U.S. goes, Canada tends to follow.”
-Simply put, when interest rates in the U.S. go up or down, Canadian rates tend to follow.
+Simply put, when interest rates in the U.S. go up or down, Canadian rates tend to follow, including the Bank of Canada interest rate.
 However, that hasn’t been the case for the past few years.

 It’s important to distinguish between two kinds of interest rates.
 There’s the rates set by central banks, which are very short term in nature.
 But then there’s the rates for longer-term investments such as bonds, which are more heavily influenced by investors.
 These rates—for five- and 10-year fixed-income investments—are still somewhat affected by what the central bank does, but they also reflect investors’ expectations of things like growth and inflation.